alexbsys/cpp-delegates/README.md

 # cpp-delegates

-C++ delegates and signals library
+Universal C++ delegates and signals library for cross-thread execution and IPC/RPC

+## Project Goals

+The primary goal of this library is to **unify calls between threads and in IPC/RPC scenarios**.
+It enables:

+* **Universal task execution**: Executors can work with `IDelegate*` pointers without knowing argument or result types
+* **Type-safe convenience**: Users can use `TypedDelegate` for convenient direct calls: `delegate(42, "hello")`
+* **Cross-thread/IPC safety**: Arguments are stored by value (references decayed) to ensure safe execution in different contexts
+* **Serialization support**: Built-in serialization for IPC/RPC (JSON and binary formats)

+The executor (thread pool, IPC handler) simply calls `delegate->call()` without needing to know call details, while the task enqueuer can execute delegates synchronously or asynchronously using either the convenient typed API or the universal untyped interface.

+## Features

-* C++14 standard, no dependencies.
+* C++14 standard, no dependencies (serialization is optional).
 Simple intuitive integration.
 No OS-specific code
 * Headers-only.
 All headers can be concatenated to single file
 * Pass arguments as values, references, const references, pointers, etc
 * Slots can be: static functions, lambdas, `std::function`, class methods (regular and const)